Sonia Fowler

-On 1 December 2022, Sonia receives a phone call from Ireland with the news that Dot has died.
-Devastated, Sonia announces this in the Queen Victoria pub and although she puts on a brave face, she breaks down in private.
-She then sets about arranging Dot’s funeral and shares her memories of Dot with others.
-She later inherits the majority of Dot’s estate, including her house, much to her disbelief and Dotty’s anger, which results in Dotty departing the square on bad terms with Sonia.

 Creation

 1994 was a "historic" year for EastEnders, as in April, a third weekly episode was introduced.
 Due to the programme's increased frequency, a number of new characters were introduced to the regular cast in the latter part of 1993 and early 1994.
 Among them were the Jackson family: mother Carol (Lindsey Coulson), her four children, Bianca (Patsy Palmer), Robbie (Dean Gaffney), Sonia (Natalie Cassidy), and Billie (Devon Anderson), as well as Carol's partner Alan Jackson (Howard Antony).
 Though Carol and Alan were not initially married in the serial, and though Alan was only the biological father of Billie, the whole family took on Alan's surname.
 The family was created by writer Tony McHale.

 Various members of the family began to appear sporadically from November 1993 onwards, but in episodes that aired early in 1994, the Jacksons moved from Walford Towers, a block of flats, to the soap's focal setting of Albert Square.
 Their slow introduction was a deliberate attempt by the programme makers to introduce the whole family over a long period.
 The Jacksons have been described by EastEnders scriptwriter Colin Brake as a "classic problem family".

 Cassidy was 10 years old when she joined the soap as Sonia.
-She was spotted doing improvisations at the Anna Scher Theatre School by Tony McHale and EastEnders' Casting Advisor Jane Deitch.
+She was spotted doing improvisations at the Anna Scher Theatre School by Tony McHale and EastEnders Casting Advisor Jane Deitch.
 They liked Cassidy and she was asked to audition at Elstree studios, after which she was offered the part.
 None of the actors cast as the Jackson family were matched for appearance or screen compatibility.
 Cassidy commented, "it was all decided without doing that.
 I don't think it particularly mattered that none of us Jackson kids looked like each other because all our characters had different dads!"